Dogs Go | Wirral Dog Day Care

 Fireworks can be hugely stressful for dogs as they don’t understand what is happening around them and bangs can be startling.
 Here are our top tips to help make your dog comfortable this bonfire weekend.

-1. Lights, Camera, Action - Most of us know to close curtains and windows and have TV’s and radios on.
-But what you watch matters - action films with loud noises will be best at drowning out outside sound!
+1. Lights, Camera, Action – Most of us know to close curtains and windows and have TV’s and radios on.
+But what you watch matters – action films with loud noises will be best at drowning out the outside sound!
 Classical music can be calming for many dogs (we use it at Day Care daily) but it may not be able to drown out loud bangs from outside.
 We much prefer action films and blockbusters!

-2. Reassure your dog - the worst advice I have seen is to not offer comfort to your dog as this may ‘reinforce’ the fireworks being scary - this is rubbish.
-If you dog runs to you for comfort or reassurance, provide it!
+2. Reassure your dog – the worst advice I have seen is to not offer comfort to your dog as this may ‘reinforce’ the fireworks being scary – this is rubbish.
+If your dog runs to you for comfort or reassurance, provide it!
 Holding dogs close particularly is comforting, but if your dog prefers to hide under a table or in his ‘safe space’ then that is ok too.

 3. Keep your dog indoors after 4.30pm -this may sound obvious but make a real effort to walk them earlier in the day.
 If your dog is nervous and could run off, keep them on a long leash – even when going to the toilet outdoors, particularly if you have a large garden.
 Most fireworks are set off from 5pm.